cynthialmy/cynthialmy.github.io/resume.md

 During my tenure as a Graduate Student Assistant at Georgia Tech, I was responsible for creating and executing Python workshops, which led to a 50% increase in student engagement.
 My role involved not only educational content creation but also managing lab resources and assisting in research projects.
 This experience sharpened my skills in data visualization and analytics, crucial for data-driven product management. -->

-### SAP, Cloud Application Services
-_Software Engineer_
-Shanghai, China, Feb 2022 - Aug 2022

-At SAP, my role as a Data Integration and Application Consultant centered around ensuring EDIFACT message compliance and managing the expansion of Market Message Transfer for MaCo.
-This position allowed me to contribute significantly to improving user adoption by 20% and reducing software bugs by 15%.
-My efforts in streamlining testing processes and facilitating effective team communication were pivotal in enhancing overall productivity and data-driven decision-making.

-### Airwallex, Global Transfer Payment Network
-_Product Manager_
-Shanghai, China, Nov 2021 - Feb 2022

-In my role as a Product Manager at Airwallex, a global transfer payment network, I was instrumental in optimizing user flows and expanding the SWIFT payment network.
-This role enabled me to empower over 100,000 enterprise customers worldwide, enhancing their financial operations and global reach.

 ### Alibaba Group, Department of New Retail
 _Software Engineer_